MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass/status.md

 - ✔️ Opening: Unlock channel available.
 Restrictions can be bypassed.
 - ❌ Blocked: Xiaomi has enforced verification.
 Unlocking is only possible with an authorized account.
-- ⚠️ Closed: Xiaomi prohibits unlocking this device, regardless of permissions.
+- ⚠️ Unsupported: Xiaomi prohibits unlocking this device, regardless of permissions.
+- ❓ Unknown: The unlock policy for this device could not be found in Xiaomi servers.
+Please refer to the actual situation.
+(Feedback required)

 ----